 Regardless of how you choose to pay your Capital One credit card bill, it is always a good idea to not wait until your due date to make a payment.
 Give yourself enough time to allow for system outages or slow mail delivery.
 Payments not received by 8 p.m. on the due date, or that are less than the minimum amount due will be considered late and will be charged a late fee up to $40.

-You can pay your Capital One credit card bill in person at Capital One bank branches, and the Money Services counters in Kroger brand stores.
-Payments can also be made at MoneyGram and Western Union locations, which are often found inside Walmart, Rite Aid, Walgreens and Money Tree.
+You can pay your credit card bill in person at a Capital One branch, or at the Money Services counters in Kroger brand stores.
+You can also make a payment at MoneyGram and Western Union locations, which can be found inside Walmart, Rite Aid, Walgreens, and Money Tree stores.

-Capital One credit card payments need to be made by 7:00 PM ET, Monday-Friday in order to post the next day.
+Capital One credit card payments need to be made by 8:00 PM ET, Monday-Saturday in order to post the next day.
 It is a good rule of thumb for any credit card to not wait until the due date to make your payment.

 Here’s where you can pay your Capital One credit card bill in person:

-Capital One Bank: You can pay your Capital One credit card bill in person at a branch.
+Capital One Bank: You can pay your Capital One credit card bill in person at any branch location.
 All Capital One bank branches are closed on Sundays and during federal holidays.

 Money Services: Money Services is offered at Kroger-owned stores, including Fred Meyer, QFC, Fry’s, Ralphs, Dillon’s, City Market, Baker’s, and Smith’s, to name a few.
 You can pay your Capital One credit card bill with cash or a debit card when you bring your bill stub and account number.
 Payments for credit cards will be charged a fee (prices vary by location).
 Payments can be posted the same day or in up to three business days, depending on what payment options are available.